Texas Outdoor Organizers

 1. Simply secure the knives with something such a strong rubber band and cover the blades with something like rubber, plastic, or other material to prevent unwanted cutting.

-2. T.O.O. strongly suggests taking a picture of your knives and emailing us directly the picture or if you use Papal include in the notes the number of knives.
+2. T.O.O. strongly suggests taking a picture of your knives and emailing us directly the picture, include in the notes the number of knives.

-3. Package the knives along with a pre-paid return shipping label with your name, address, and number of knives, and ship to the address below.
+3. Package the knivessecurely along with a pre-paid return shipping label with your name, address, and number of knives, and ship to the address below.
 Insure the package if you wish.
 (Your decision).

 4. T.O.O. will have the knives sharpened and returned usually within 24 hours, however occasionally 48 hours is required.